pactumjs/pactumjs.github.io/reporting.md

 # Reporting

-For the tests we run through pactum can also generate reports.
-By default, pactum comes with zero reporters.
+Tests we run through pactum can also generate reports.
+By default, pactum comes with no reporters.
 We need to manually add & enable required reporters.

 ## Adding a Reporter